Wells Fargo (film): Plot

 Then comes the American Civil War.
 The marriage is strained to the breaking point.
 Desperately needed gold is sent repeatedly from the west to the Union, but the shipments are intercepted.
 Wells & Fargo is assigned the task of transporting $2,000,000 in gold.
 MacKay, chosen to lead the wagon train, meets with President Lincoln, who emphasizes to him how crucial this shipment is.
 However, Justine and Mrs. Pryor are fervent Southern supporters, and Justine's brother has been killed fighting for the Confederacy.
 When MacKay refuses Justine's plea to shirk his duty, she overhears the secret route he will take and writes it down.
 At the last moment, she crumples up the letter, but her mother has no such scruples.
 She passes the document along without her daughter's knowledge.
 As a result, MacKay is met by a Confederate force led by Talbot Carter.
 MacKay wins the battle, but both Talbot and Pawnee are killed.
 MacKay finds the letter in his wife's handwriting among Talbot's possessions.

 When he returns to San Francisco, his house is empty.
 His wife and two children have gone with his mother-in-law.

-Many years later, when MacKay goes east for a dinner in his honor, he has an unexpected visitor afterward: his now teenage daughter Alice.
+Many years later, when MacKay goes east for dinner in his honor, he has an unexpected visitor afterward: his now teenage daughter Alice.
 She invites him to her seventeenth birthday party, but he declines, as he has to leave on business.
 However, he cannot stay away.
 When he enters, he sees his estranged wife and his heart softens.
 Then he discovers that she was not responsible for the bloodshed, and they are fully reconciled.